selskiyvrach/GameObjectPooling/README.md

 API
     - call GetPool to get fresh new pool of requested GameObject copies of requested quantity

     - call ClearPool to destroy all it's items

     - call DestroyPool to clear this pool and also destroy it's parent object

-    - get PoolItem component on a pool item you don't need anymore and call ReturnToPool on it.
-      Item will autonavigate to the pool it belongs to or if failed will destroy itself
+    - get PoolItem component on a pool item you don't need anymore and call ReturnToPool on it Item will autonavigate to the pool it belongs to or if failed will destroy itself

 Have fun!
 Ivan Kryuchkov